-Rachel Heng is a Singaporean novelist and short story writer.
-Her debut novel, Suicide Club, was published by Sceptre, Hachette (UK) and Henry Holt, Macmillan (US) in July 2018.
-Suicide Club was named a most anticipated book of the summer by the Huffington Post, The Millions, Gizmodo, Bustle, New Scientist, ELLE, Bitch Media, The Independent, Stylist, The Irish Times, NYLON, Tor.com and The Rumpus, and will be translated into 8 languages worldwide.
+Rachel Heng is the author of the novel, Suicide Club (Henry Holt / Sceptre, 2018).
+Suicide Club was named a most anticipated book of the summer by the Huffington Post, The Millions, Gizmodo, Bustle, New Scientist, ELLE, Bitch Media, The Independent, Stylist, The Irish Times, NYLON, Tor.com and The Rumpus, and will be translated into 10 languages worldwide.

 Rachel was born and raised in Singapore.
 After graduating from Columbia University with a BA in Comparative Literature & Society, she spent several years working in private equity in London.
 She now lives in Austin, where she is pursuing her MFA in Fiction and Screenwriting at UT Austin's Michener Center for Writers.
 She is currently also an assistant editor for the O Henry Prize Anthology.